rfoltz/Udacity-DevOps-Project-1/README.md

 ## Output
-The following will be output by terraform if you have never deployed these resources before.
+The following will be output by terraform if you have executed the `terraform plan` and the same output will be made when using the `terraform apply`.
 ```
 An execution plan has been generated and is shown below.
 Resource actions are indicated with the following symbols: